sanjaii/nosql-tool/README.md

 ### Select records from a collection

-`./bin/cli select collection_name name username` output all the records which contain the particular keys
+`./bin/cli select collection_name name username`, output all the records which contain the particular keys

 If you run `./bin/cli select Users name username`, it produces the following output